kwameopareasiedu/react-simple-widgets/src/widgets/month-date-field/month-date-field-usage.md

 # MonthDateField

-This widget is a date picker input form widget.
-Since it is intrinsically a MonthDateField widget, it accepts all attributes of an `<MonthDateField/>` tag.
+This widget is a month date picker form widget.
+MonthDateField is intrinsically a `<MonthDatePicker/>` widget and accepts all of its attributes.

 ## Usage